gwmatthews/TheFourVows/README.md

-My version of [Four Bodhisatva Vows](https://github.com/RoseWagsBlue/FourVows) by RoseWagsBlue.
+This project has evolved from a reworking of [Four Bodhisatva Vows](https://github.com/RoseWagsBlue/FourVows) by RoseWagsBlue.
+It is now a set of templates for formatting Japanese texts written in kanji.